aiidateam/aiida-core/docs/source/transport/dev.rst

    def rename(src,dst):
         """
-        Rename a file or folder from oldpath to newpath.
+        Rename a file or folder from src to dst.

         :param str oldpath: existing name of the file or folder
         :param str newpath: new name for the file or folder